tabsdata/tutorials/README.md

 ----

-We will be working with a publisher that reads a file ``persons.csv`` from the local file system, drops some columns related to personally identifiable information from it, and writes the resultant data to a Tabsdata table.
-We will also be working with a subscriber that reads the Tabsdata table created by the publisher and writes it to the local file system.
+We will be working with two Tabsdata functions:

+* A publisher that reads a file ``persons.csv`` from the local file system, drops some columns related to personally identifiable information from it, and writes the resultant data to a Tabsdata table.
+* A subscriber that reads the Tabsdata table created by the publisher and writes it to the local file system.

 # Step 1.
 Pre-requisites